senchalabs/docs-i18n/guides/dataview/README.md

         defaultType: 'mylistitem'
     });

-The great thing about this is the flexibility it can add to your dataviews.
-Each item component has access to its own {@link Ext.dataview.component.DataItem#record record}, so you can do just about anything with it.
+The great benefit of this approach is the flexibility it adds to your dataviews.
+Since each item component has access to its own {@link Ext.dataview.component.DataItem#record record}, you can do just about anything with it.

-Below we add a event listener to the tap event on our `nameButton`, which will then alert the user with the age of the selected person.
+In the following example we add to the `nameButton` an event listener to the tap event, which alerts the user with the age of the selected person.

     Ext.define('MyListItem', {
         //...